PundiAI/fx-core/docs/proto/fx-proto-docs.md

 ### Msg
 Msg defines the ibc/transfer Msg service.
-Deprecated: This service is deprecated.
-It may be removed in the next version.
-Replace ibc.applications.transfer.v1.Msg

 | Method Name | Request Type | Response Type | Description | HTTP Verb | Endpoint |
 | ----------- | ------------ | ------------- | ------------| ------- | -------- |